No items found.

 In addition, web push marketing is based on permission marketing, so you can be sure that you only communicate with potential customers who have expressed their willingness to receive your communications.
 Notifications allow you to permanently build brand loyalty, avoiding the harmful “spray and pray” approach.

-Web push notifications are still quite a new online marketing channel that went live in April of 2015.
+Web push notifications are still quite a new online marketing channel that went live in April 2015.
 However, they have already proven to have several advantages over traditional online marketing channels.

 definitions